Petingoso/dotfiles/README.md

 -terminal is kitty and integrated with the theme switcher

+ check the app integrated .local/bin, for the keybinds

 # I think it looks really cool but most of it is stolen so credits to